 If the attempted course is not a specific degree requirement, the student will be unable to attempt the course again.
 The student must then select an alternate course to meet degree requirements.

 Graduation Requirements

-If the attempted course is a mandated graduation requirement such as Community Service Learning, Career Management courses, Sanitation Certification or Writing Workshop, the student has a maximum of nine (9) terms to complete the course.
+If the attempted course is a mandated graduation requirement such as Community Service Learning, career management course sequences or Sanitation Certification, the student has nine (9) terms to complete the course.